manulera/GenestorianLandingPageSource/content/roadmap/_index.md

 featured_image: "/images/roadmap.svg"
 ---

-As a first step towards the development of Genestorian, I am developing [ShareYourCloning](https://github.com/manulera/ShareYourCloning).
+As a first step towards the development of Genestorian, we are developing [ShareYourCloning](https://github.com/manulera/ShareYourCloning).

 ShareYourCloning will provide a user interface to document and share cloning strategies.
 Sounds interesting?
 [Visit ShareYourCloning repository](https://github.com/manulera/ShareYourCloning).
 <!--